Sustainable Fitness Motivation and Behavior Change

 • Physical activity and lifestyle coach to women

 She has pioneered wellness systems, protocols, and methods that motivate individuals to prioritize and sustain physically active lives and other health behaviors.
-Her award-winning research challenges the status quo within the health promotion and health care industries by showing that logical rewards like “health” and “weight loss” do not motivate people to sustain behavior as well as immediately-experienced and emotional rewards such as “well-being.”
+Her award-winning research challenges the status quo within the health promotion and health care industries by showing that logical rewards like “health” and “weight loss” do not motivate people to sustain behavior change as well as immediately-experienced and emotional rewards such as “well-being.”

 Her provocative and evidence-based ideas generate accolades from prestigious organizations such as the Society of Behavioral Medicine, Blue Cross and Blue Shield of Michigan Foundation, North American Menopause Society, among many others.
 She has a PhD in Psychology (focused on goals and motivational processes) and Master’s Degrees in Health Behavior/Health Education (MPH) and in Kinesiology (MS) from the University of Michigan.